-Whilst technically based cyber-attacks and defences are a major part of securing your organisation, it’s vital to ensure your organisation’s most important asset – its people – are aware of and able to identify and respond to cyber-attacks.
+Whilst technically based cyber-attacks and defences are a major part of securing your organization, it’s vital to ensure your organization’s most important asset – its people – are aware of and able to identify and respond to cyber-attacks.

-Intertek’s Information Security Awareness Training will provide your staff with engaging training that changes behaviours and ensures that your employees know how to recognise, appropriately respond to and prevent information security incidents.
+Intertek’s Cybersecurity Awareness Training will provide your employees with engaging training that changes behaviors and ensures that your colleagues know how to recognize, appropriately respond to and prevent information security incidents.

 A lack of staff security awareness and weak physical or procedural security controls may allow unauthorized access to confidential information, via the people and buildings that hold this data.